sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Control_Deployments_using_Release_Gates.md

 1. In the vertical navigational pane, in the **Pipelines** section, click **Releases** and, on the **eShopOnWeb_MultiStageYAML** pane, click the entry representing the most recent release.

-1. On the **eShopOnWeb_MultiStageYAML > Release-1** blade, track the progress of the release and verify that the deployment to both web apps completed successfully.
+1. On the **eShopOnWeb_MultiStageYAML > Release-1** blade, track the progress of the release and verify that the deployment to both web apps has completed successfully.

    ![Azure devops](images/realeas1.png)

+   >**Note:** It might take upto 10 minutes for the Release pipeline to get succeeded.

 1. Switch back to the Azure portal interface, navigate to the resource group **az400m04l09-RG**, in the list of resources, click the **Canary** web app.